papicella/snyk-kubernetes-integration/README.md

     replicaset.apps/snyk-monitor-db67744d   1         1         1       8m53s
    ```

    REGO policy file used by the Snyk Controller which is currently hardcoded to only import workloads from the `apples` namespace.
-This can be changed in `__main__.py` and used as an external file rather then hard coded in the pythin code
+This can be changed in `__main__.py` and used as an external file rather then hard coded in the python code

    ```python
    snyk_monitor_custom_policies_str = """package snyk